xqyww123/Isa-Mini/doc/Language and Protocol.md

     HAVE "False"; END
 END
 ```
-Our language is much conciser because we use Sledgehammer to automatically generate every small proof script used in the original code.
-The idea is to let AI agent focus on the macroscopic proof route planing, and leave all the trivial small stuffs to existing proof automation mechanisms like Sledgehammer.
+Our language is more concise because we use Sledgehammer to automatically generate every small proof script used in the original code.
+The idea is to let AI agents focus on the macroscopic proof route planning, and leave all the trivial small stuff to existing proof automation mechanisms like Sledgehammer.

-Clients just need to start up our shell, send the above text through the standard input pipeline (`stdin`), and that is all required to prove lemmas using our shell.
+Clients just need to start up our shell, and send the above text through the standard input pipeline (`stdin`), and that is all required to prove lemmas using our shell.
 If the proof works, our shell shall return an Isabelle script allowing anyone to reproduce the proof.
 ## Communication Protocol

 The communication is based on text, over the standard Input and Output pipeline (`stdin, stdout`).
 A request / response is written in a line and multiple requests / responses are separated by line breaks or semicolon symbol `;`.
 Also note, any term / type expression is not allowed to include line breaks.